Graph#

 list[tuple[Node, int]]

-outputs(self: aidge_core.aidge_core.Node) List[List[Tuple[aidge_core.aidge_core.Node, int]]]#
+outputs(self: aidge_core.aidge_core.Node) list[list[tuple[aidge_core.aidge_core.Node, int]]]#

 Get, for each output of the Node, a list of the children Node and the associated input index connected to it.
+The parent list size matches the number of outputs of the node.
+Each sub-list size will match the number of children connected to the n-th output (i.e. if 3 nodes are connected to the 3rd output parent_list[2].size() == 3).

 Returns: